pacelliv/hardhat-deploy-tutorial/README.md

         // `it` is another Mocha function, this is the one you use to define your tests.
 It receives the test
         // name and a callback function

-        // If the callback is async, you can use `await` keyword in in you test it("Set the owner correctly", async function () {
+        // If the callback is async, you can use `await` keyword in your test it("Set the owner correctly", async function () {
             // Expect receives a value, and wraps it in an Assertion object.
 These objects have a lof of
             // utility methods to assert values.